rbiodies/FWA/ex02/Cinema/README.txt

 # You need to run ./README.txt from the Cinema folder.

+# ./README.txt

+# If you get the error zsh: permission denied: ./README.txt

+# chmod 755 README.txt

 # Apache Tomcat is one of the most popular web servers in the Java community.
 It ships as a servlet container capable of serving Web Archives with the WAR extension.

 curl https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.71/bin/apache-tomcat-9.0.71.tar.gz | tar -xz